Trans-1,3,3,3-Tetrafluoropropene: Uses

-The increasing concerns about global warming and the related possible undesirable climate effects have led to an increasing agreement in developed countries for the reduction of greenhouse gas emissions.
-Given the relatively high global warming potential of most of the hydro-fluoro-carbons (HFCs), several actions are ongoing in different countries to reduce the use of these fluids.
-For example, the European Union's recent F-Gas regulation specifies the mandatory GWP values of the refrigerants to be used as working fluids in almost all air conditioners and refrigeration machines beginning in 2020.
+Given the relatively high(>150) global warming potential(GWP) of most of the hydro-fluoro-carbons (HFCs), several actions are ongoing in different countries to reduce the use of these fluids.
+For example, the European Union's 2104 F-Gas regulation specifies the mandatory GWP values of the refrigerants to be used as working fluids in almost all air conditioners and refrigeration machines beginning in 2020.

-Several types of possible replacement candidates have been proposed so far, both synthetic and natural.
-Among the synthetic options, hydro-fluoro-olefins (HFOs) are the ones appearing most promising thus far.
+Both synthetic and natural replacement candidate refrigerants have been proposed so far, but among synthetic options, hydro-fluoro-olefins (HFOs) are appearing the most promising to achieve low(<150) GWP thus far.

 HFO-1234ze(E) has been adopted as a working fluid in chillers, heat pumps, and supermarket refrigeration systems.
 There are also plans to use it as a propellant in metered-dose inhalers.

 It has been demonstrated that HFO-1234ze(E) can not be considered as a drop-in replacement of HFC-134a.
 In fact, from a thermodynamic point of view, it can be stated that:

 – The theoretical coefficients of performance of HFO-1234ze(E) is slightly lower than HFC-134a;

 – HFO-1234ze(E) has a different volumetric cooling capacity when compared to HFC-134a.

 – HFO-1234ze(E) has saturation pressure drops higher than HFC-134a during two-phase heat transfer under the constraint of achieving the same heat transfer coefficient.

 So, from a technological point of view, modifications to the condenser and evaporator designs and to compressor displacement are needed to achieve the same cooling capacity and energetic performance of HFC-134a.